-The requested attorneys' fee award is reasonable under both the percentageof-the-fund method and a lodestar cross-check.
-(See In re Bluetooth Headset Products Liability Litigation (9th Cir.
+The requested attorneys' fee award is reasonable under both the percentage-of-the-fund method and a lodestar cross-check.
+See In re Bluetooth Headset Products Liability Litigation (9th Cir.
 2011) 654 F.3d 935, 942, 944; Six (6) Mexican Workers v.
 Arizona Citrus Growers (9th Cir.
-1990) 904 F.2d 1301, 1311.)
-Many courts within this Circuit have approved attorneys' fee awards of up to one-third of the common fund.
-(See, e.g., In re Pacific Enterprises Securities Litigation (9th Cir.
-1995) 47 F.3d 373, 379 (affirming fee award of one-third of settlement).)
-The reasonableness of the fee request is further underscored by Class Counsel's lodestar, one hundred sixty-seven thousand six hundred sixty-one dollars and fifty cents (\$167,661.50) to date.
-(Odenbriet Dec., ¶ 27).
-As detailed in the accompanying declaration of Katherine J. Odenbreit, Class Counsel spent more than 308.33 hours litigating this case, which does not include the additional time they will incur through final approval and distribution of settlement payments to Class Members.
+1990) 904 F.2d 1301, 1311.
+Many courts within this Circuit have approved attorneys' fee awards of up to one-third (1/3) of the common fund.
+See, e.g., In re Pacific Enterprises Securities Litigation (9th Cir.
+1995) 47 F.3d 373, 379 (affirming fee award of one-third of settlement).
+The reasonableness of the fee request is further underscored by Class Counsel's lodestar, one hundred seventynine thousand eight hundred sixty-seven dollars (\$179,867.00) to date.
+(Theriault Decl., ¶ 27).
+As detailed in the accompanying declaration of Laura Theriault, Class Counsel spent more than three hundred sixteen (316) hours litigating this case, which does not include the additional time they will incur through final approval and distribution of settlement payments to Class Members.
 Class Counsel litigated this case without any guarantee of payment, and faced substantial risk that they would not be compensated for their time.
-(Odenbreit Dec., ¶ 6.)
+(Theriault Decl., ¶ 27.)
 The hourly rates requested by Class Counsel are consistent with the market rates for attorneys of their level of skill and experience.
-(Odenbreit Dec., ¶ 28, Exs.
-C and D.) The requested award is thus fair, reasonable, and appropriate under the common fun doctrine, particularly in light of the meaningful results achieved and the significant risks presented.
+(Theriault Decl., ¶ 26, Ex.
+B.) The requested award is thus fair, reasonable, and appropriate under the common fund doctrine, particularly in light of the meaningful results achieved and the significant risks presented.

 Class Counsel are also entitled to recover their reasonable litigation expenses from the common fund.
-(See Vincent v.
+See Vincent v.
 Hughes Air West, Inc. (9th Cir.
 1977) 557 F.2d 759, 769; In re Anthem, Inc. Data Breach Litigation (N.D.
 Cal., Aug.
 17, 2018, No. 15-MD-02617-LHK) 2018 WL 3960068, at 28; Lusby v.
 GameStop Inc. (N.D.
 Cal., Mar.
-31, 2015, No. C12-03783 HRL) 2015 WL 1501095, at 5.)
-Here, Class Counsel seek reimbursement of thirteen thousand three hundred ninety-nine dollars and ninety-one cents (\$13,399.91) in reasonable litigation costs and expenses they have incurred in connection with the prosecution of this action.
-(Odenbreit Dec., ¶31, Exs.
-E-F.) Those costs and expenses include filing fees, copy and fax expenses, messenger expenses, postage, teleconference expenses, and legal research fees.
-(Odenbreit Dec., ¶31, Exs.
-E-F.) These expenses are of the type ordinarily billed to paying clients, and were incurred for the benefit of the Class.
+31, 2015, No. C12-03783 HRL) 2015 WL 1501095, at 5.
+Here, Class Counsel seek reimbursement of thirteen thousand five hundred sixty dollars and eighteen cents (\$13,560.18) in reasonable litigation costs and expenses they have incurred in connection with the prosecution of this action.
+(Theriault Decl., ¶ 29, Ex.
+C.) Those costs and expenses include mediation fees, filing fees, copy and fax expenses, messenger expenses, postage, teleconference expenses, and legal research fees.
+(Theriault Decl., ¶ 29, Ex.
+C.) These expenses are of the type ordinarily billed to paying clients, and were incurred for the benefit of the Class.
 Class Counsel are therefore entitled to reimbursement of these expenses.